 See Bookmarks: Speculating the Futures of the Book and Library in Hatcher, Shapiro, and the Art, Architecture & Engineering Libraries | though May 26th

 This multi-venue exhibit of installations, performances, interventions, and events by University of Michigan faculty seeks to instigate and showcase creative responses to challenges to the book and the library in the forms we have inherited as well as to project ways of reimagining futures for/of books and libraries.

 Free Poems and Functional Art

-In 1969, Ann and Ken Mikolowski set up a 1904 letterpress in their home and began The Alternative Press.
-After getting their start printing free broadsides of poetry, they began a series of experimental mailings: envelopes that included an assortment of bookmarks, broadsides, bumper stickers, and postcards.
+In 1969, Ann and Ken Mikolowski installed an early 20th century letterpress in their home and began The Alternative Press.
+They began with free broadsides of poetry, and then embarked on a series of experimental mailings: envelopes that included an assortment of bookmarks, broadsides, bumper stickers, and postcards.
 Along with selections of this work, this exhibit includes correspondence and drafts that offer a behind-the-scenes view of the workings of the press and its associated artists and writers.

 See Divide & Clothe: Illustrating Fashion in Nineteenth-Century Europe in the Audubon Room, Hatcher | June 10 - September 1